Vargodl/DVwords-WeekenStrung/README.md

 Sooooo...5 people are unnecesarily dead and many bits of information and cross-accusations about shoddy work are yet to emerge.
 I do feel sorry for those who were involved in preparing the vessel for launch -- god forbid there was some human error (which is probably irrefutable).  in some ways, for several of the untrained 'mission specialists,' this is suicide by hubris or suicide by wealth.

-I praise all the many involved in the desperate search and I'm glad for them and the families of those lost, that they were able to rsolve this before there was going to need to be some sort of practical although somewhat arbitrary decision to wind down the search because of futility due to probable asphyxia.
+I praise all the many involved in the desperate search and I'm glad for them and the families of those lost, that they were able to resolve this before there was going to need to be some sort of practical although somewhat arbitrary decision to wind down the search because of futility due to probable asphyxia.
 It is interesting to me, however, that the finding was around the time of running out of breathable air.

 I'm not an expert or naval engineer but to me, the most likely scenario is that the vessel imploded on its descent to Titanic--probably not too far above the wreck, and split into two parts/debris fields.
 It seems unlikely to me that any significant human remains will be retrieved because, unlike the heavy metal debris, the remains were probably significantly shredded and floated away on the internal streams around the seabed, now to be devoured by deep sea sea worms and other denizens.